New Car Price Terms You Need to Know

 Dealer Quoted Price

-This is the price you are quoted from the dealer, typically when shopping for a new car online.
-It can also be the quote given to you over the phone by a car salesman.
+This is the price you are quoted from the dealer, typically when online car shopping.
+It could also be the quote a car salesperson gave you over the phone.

-Even though it’s not the out-the-door price and doesn’t usually include tax, title, and tag, it’s a good number to compare pricing with similarly equipped cars.
+Even though it’s not the out-the-door price and doesn’t usually include tax, title, and tag, comparing pricing with similarly equipped cars is a good number.

 Is the dealer quoted price negotiable?